Halo (Texas song): Critical reception

 Dominic Pride from Music & Media wrote that the song is "just as infectious" as "Say What You Want", "with building strings and one of the strongest hooks currently going."
 He added, "Texas have a knack of making songs which fit radio perfectly, and this one makes Sharleen Spiteri's voice virtually jump out of the speakers.
 As big a hit as the last one."
 A reviewer from Music Week rated it four out of five, saying, "This simply-structured, classic-sounding single produced by Mike Hedges boasts another breathtaking vocal from Sharleen Spiteri, and can only further emphasise what a superb comeback White On Blonde is."
-Ian Hyland from Sunday Mirror gave it seven out of ten, describing it as "radio-friendly", with "strings and brass [that] combine with Deborah Harry-ish vocals to make the perfect breezy summer hit."
+Ian Hyland from Sunday Mirror gave it a score of seven out of ten, describing it as "radio-friendly", with "strings and brass [that] combine with Deborah Harry-ish vocals to make the perfect breezy summer hit."
 David Sinclair from The Times noted "the staid string arrangements" of the song.

 Music video

-The accompanying music video for "Halo" was filmed in Hong Kong in 1997 and begins with a Chinese man running through a street.
+The music video for "Halo" was filmed in Hong Kong in 1997 and begins with a Chinese man running through a street.
 It features Spiteri wearing a blue dress while singing the song in front of a brick wall.
 A Chinese woman wearing the same dress is also featured as her "halo".
 The video was inspired by the Wong Kar-wai film Chungking Express.